banki98/EXCEL-GROUP/README.md

 # EXCEL-GROUP
-# This project is about building an e-commerce we application for a sttionary shop
+# This project is about building an e-commerce web application for a sttionary shop